-From Monday 2 November 2015, any deposits passed to a landlord or agent from a tenant to rent a home must be lodged for protection, within 30 working days of receipt, with mydeposits Jersey, a government authorised tenancy deposit protection scheme.
+From Monday 2 November 2015, any deposits passed to a landlord or agent from a tenant to rent a home must be lodged for protection, within 30 days of receipt, with mydeposits Jersey, a government authorised tenancy deposit protection scheme.

 The aims of the new law

 The new legislation is designed to safeguard the tenant’s deposit and ensure they get it back at the end of the tenancy, provided they have met the terms of their tenancy agreement.
 Deposit protection aims to help improve standards in the rental sector.

 Letting or managing agent’s membership

 If you’re a letting or managing agent, you can set up a membership with mydeposits to protect and manage deposits on behalf of your landlords.
 Landlords should check with their agent who is responsible for handing over deposit money to the scheme.

 The new law applies to all new, renewed or varied tenancy agreements from 2 November 2015.
 You can also voluntarily protect your tenant’s deposit in the scheme even if you have a tenancy that is not yet due for renewal.

 How do I protect a deposit?

 You have 30 days from receiving the deposit money to lodge it with mydeposits.
 It’s an offence not to protect your tenant’s deposit and you could have to pay a fine of up to £2,000.

 It’s free to join mydeposits Jersey.
 We will charge an admin fee of £21 to protect the deposit, but this is taken out of the tenant’s deposit when the deposit is protected.